GEOG 415 – Special Topics

-Instructor: Dr. Arthur J. Lembo, Jr.
+Dr. Arthur J. Lembo, Jr.

-E-mail: ajlembo@salisbury.edu
+ajlembo@salisbury.edu

-Text: Selected Internet readings on spatial databases:
+Text: Selected Internet readings on spatial databases (more to come):

 PostGIS

-Grades: The course grade is distributed among the final report (50%), class participation and attendance (20%), and class presentations (30%).
+Grades: The course grade is distributed among the final presentation (50%), class participation and attendance (20%), and class presentations (30%).
 Because this is a seminar based course, the students will be expected to perform a significant amount of work outside of the class meeting times, performing tasks such as installing the spatial database, loading data, performing analysis tests, evaluating performance, in addition to creating the final report.

 Letter Grade